paradisec-archive/PARADISEC_workflows/06_audio_digitising.md

 1. Turn on computer and login with your ANU UDS credentials

-      Resources you should find on the desktop: <br>
+      Resources you should find on the desktop:
       * Wavelab Pro 10.0 shortcut <br>
       * Wavelab Pro 10.0 [operations manual](https://steinberg.help/wavelab-manuals/wavelab-pro/wavelab-pro-10/){:target="_blank"}